KungFuTurtlePooh/model/README.md

-# model
-Just a high school project

 # Description
-Hello, this is my final Project for Intro to Computer Science 2.
-This repository has a fair amount of files, but here is a rundown.
-All the BIN files and the JSON file is the model that actually predicts stuff.
-Then, you have the main.py file which is the file that created the model.
-Finally, we have the html and CSS file which is the website portion of the project.
-I hope you enjoy!
+Hello, this is the git repository for my ICP2 Final Project.
+My final project is a tensorflow image classifier using a combination of tensorflow.py and tensorflow.js.
+The main.py file is the file which trains a tensorflow model and saves it as a .h5 file.
+I converted the .h5 model into a .JSON file using "tensorflowjs_converter --input_format=keras /tmp/model.h5 /tmp/tfjs_model" in anaconda prompt.
+The .html and .css files are the files that creates the website which allows the user to interact with the trained model.
+Thank you for taking the time to teach our class and help us learn how to program.